qosha1/docker-reader-mcp/README.md

 4. Ensure all tests pass
 5. Submit a pull request

+## Contributors & Sponsors

+This project is contributed to and sponsored by **[Debugg.ai](https://debugg.ai)** - Advanced AI browser automation & testing tools

 ## License

 MIT License - see LICENSE file for details.

+---

+Made with 🩸, 💦, and 😭 in 🌉 San Francisco